This article contains the complete Bylaws of the U.S. Naval Cryptologic Veterans Association.

 - Providing social and recreational activities for members and their guests.

-- Encouraging and supporting the preservation of the history of U.S. Navy Cryptology.
+- Encouraging and supporting the preservation of the history of Naval Cryptology.

-- Providing volunteers to staff the Joseph N. Wenger Cryptologic Command Display, currently located on Center for Information Dominance Corry Station, Pensacola, Florida.
+- Providing volunteers to staff the U.S. Navy Joseph N. Wenger Cryptologic Command Display, currently located on Corry Station, Pensacola, Florida.

 Article II.
 Board of Directors